TEHRAN WAR CEMETERY

 |Casualties from||First & Second World War|

 Tehran War Cemetery is located on the southern edge of the British Embassy’s Gholhak compound in north Tehran.
 The cemetery is maintained by our member of staff based in Tehran.
-The cemetery can be accessed by pressing bell number 11 at the cemetery entrance at 34, Dowlat Street.
+The cemetery can be accessed by pressing the bell at the cemetery entrance at 34, Dowlat Street.
 Dowlat Street has been renumbered and renamed so that technically the cemetery’s address is now 493, Kolah Dooz.
 However, these changes are not yet reflected in most local/online maps, or on street signs.
 The cemetery’s entrance is opposite the “Azam Gholhak Mosque”, approximately 400 metres north east of the Gholhak Metro Station.
 Within the cemetery is the Tehran Memorial commemorating casualties from both World Wars.
 The Memorial is in the form of six free standing memorial walls and commemorates casualties of the Indian, United Kingdom and New Zealand Forces who lost their lives during the campaign in Iran (formerly known as Persia) and who have no known grave.
 It also commemorates some of those who died in the neighbouring regions of Russia whose graves are unknown or unmaintainable.

 Tehran War Cemetery is located within the locked British Embassy residential compound in Tehran.
 The opening hours of the cemetery are as follows: Saturday – Wednesday 07:30-15:15 Thursday 07:30-13:15.